beaker-project/beaker/documentation/user-guide/makefile.rst

 be restricted so that your test can run on as many different releases as possible.

--  Valid ``Releases`` arevanything that is a valid Family in Beaker, such as:
+-  Valid ``Releases`` are anything that is a valid Family in Beaker, such as:

    -  RedHatEnterpriseLinux3